If you’ve ever wondered how to remove your name from Google searches, you’re not alone. You can’t remove everything but you can try. Here’s how.

 A last-ditch effort is to delete your social media accounts.
 After deleting your original accounts, you can open new ones with the correct privacy setting.
 This will stop those accounts from showing up in a Google search.

 Once you have deleted the accounts, submit the urls of those now-deleted accounts to Google’s remove outdated content tool.
-This typically takes between 10 and 15 days to remove the urls.
+It typically takes between 10 and 15 days to remove the urls.

 #2: Log out before Googling yourself

 The next step will be to search your name and whatever other personal information you are seeking to remove.
 Determine which websites have that information and take note.
-Again, it is not Google, rather third-party websites.
+Again, it is third-party websites that host this information not Google.

-To do this, you should first log out of your browser, clear your search history and cache.
-An easier way is to browse in incognito mode if using Chrome or in a private window in Safari.
+To do this, you should first log out of your browser, then clear your search history and cache.
+An easier way to see how much of your information is out there is to browse in incognito mode if using Chrome or in a private window in Safari.
 This will give you more accurate results and these results are what the average person would see when they Google your name.

 #3: Find the source

-This is where things get difficult and time-consuming, especially if your name has many results in a Google search.
+This is where things get difficult and time-consuming, especially if your name produces many results in a Google search.

 To clear your information from the results outside of what you can control (social media), you need to opt-out.
 That means you can request that individual websites stop storing your information.
 If that isn’t possible, the other step would be to contact the owner of the website individually and ask them to delete your personal information.

-The first place to look should be for old advertisements you may have posted on Craigslist, eBay and other similar sites.
-If you dig back through those listings it should be easy to delete any mention of your name and the posts entirely.
+The first place to look should be on sites such as Craigslist and eBay that you may have posted old advertisements on.
+If you dig back through those listings it should be easy to delete any mention of your name or to delete the posts entirely.

-Other locations where names frequently can be found in search include blogs, company websites and newspaper archives.
-All three of these sources will require direct reach out to the owners to request for removal.
+Other locations where names frequently can be found in searches include blogs, company websites, and newspaper archives.
+All three of these sources will require direct reach-out to the owners to request removal.
 If you can’t find the owner of a website, perform a Whois search.
 There are many free services such as www.whois.com.
 A whois domain search will allow you to see who is the owner of a domain name.

 #4: Data broker opt out

 For most people, their information has unfortunately been bought and sold through data brokers.
 Those companies typically get a hold of your information from signups for websites and other services such as apps.
-And once it is out in the world, businesses buy and sell information such as names, home addresses and phone numbers.
+Information such as full names, home addresses and phone numbers can all be obtained this way.
+And once it is out in the world, businesses can buy and sell this information as they please.

 There are dozens if not hundreds of sites such as Spokeo.com, Intelius.com, Whitepages.com, MyLife.com and PeopleFinders.com that contain easily-accessible personal information.
 By removing yourself from the largest data brokers, you’ll be more likely to remove your name on Google since these sites rank highly in search results.